tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 2/COMP1350/Week 4 - Conceptual Data Modelling and Logical Modelling.md

 ![](Attachments/image%20(5).png)

 **Step 7: Associative entities**
-STEP 7: For each n-ary relationship create a new relation to represent the relationship.
+STEP 7: For each ternary relationship create a new relation to represent the relationship.
 The primary key of the new relation is the combination of the primary keys of the participating entities that hold the N (many) side.
-In most cases of an n-ary relationship, all the participating entities hold a many side.
+In most cases of an ternary relationship, all the participating entities hold a many side.
   ![](Attachments/image%20(6).png)
 **Final Table List**
 Use the updated version of all tables and combine them to get the result.
 Take the most up-to-date version of each table.
 A useful habit is to cross out any tables if you create an updated version of it.